dankreiger/lieblingsrestaurant/README.md

 1. Unit/integration testing on components, actions, and reducers
 2. Add styleguide
+3. Make selecting / favoriting more user friendly bzw. allow user to unselect items that aren't favorited
-3. Filter search to restaurants only
+4. Filter search to restaurants only
-4. Make sure redux state is [immutable](https://redux.js.org/recipes/structuringreducers/immutableupdatepatterns)
+5. Make sure redux state is [immutable](https://redux.js.org/recipes/structuringreducers/immutableupdatepatterns)
-5. Refactor unnecessary connections to the redux store
+6. Refactor unnecessary connections to the redux store
-6. Make sure favorite items sort on click and not on re-render
+7. Make sure favorite items sort on click and not on re-render
-7. Make favorite items editable
+8. Make favorite items editable
-8. Once these are done, rewrite the app from scratch with TDD and a clean approach
+9. Once these are done, rewrite the app from scratch with TDD and a clean approach

 ***